 Dear Authors, Thank you for your submission which has now been seen by two reviewers.
 In light of their comments, and my own reading of it, I regret that I am unable to accept your paper for publication in Animal Behaviour in its present form.
 However, I would be prepared to consider for publication a revised version that takes into account the suggestions of the reviewers.
 Such a revised paper would likely be reviewed and there would be no guarantee of acceptance.
 I join the reviewers in appreciating the question under focus; that is, the effect of early life conditions (temperature and prenatal CORT) on behavioural flexibility in two lizards differing in invasiveness.
 The reviewers have identified certain points that would need to be addressed.
 First, both reviewers have asked for clarifications and additional information in the Methods.
 Of these, one important clarification is about your confidence in the success of the CORT treatment.
 Second, I would also suggest incorporating Reviewer #1’s suggestion to introduce reversal learning in the Introduction.
 Third, Reviewer #1 has asked for additional information from the data, especially about how lizards learnt.
 Fourth, I would like to add to the reviewer comments about statistical analyses: i) It would be very helpful for a reader if the analysis section could briefly explain how the statistical model is set up to test hypotheses about the impact of stress hormones and temperature on learning rates.
 I assume that the interaction term between trial and hormone/temperature is key?
 It would be helpful to state this more explicitly (also I assume a three-way interaction was included, and if so, it would be helpful to explicitly state that).

-We included this in the Statistical Analyses on Methods: “We modelled correct choices [correct (1) or not (0)] as the response variable, and trial, hormone (CORT versus Control), incubation temperature (Cold versus Hot), and the three-way interaction between trial, hormone, and temperature.”
+Thanks for the suggestion.
+The Editor is correct, the key hypothesis test is evaluating whether the rate of learning (i.e., trial slopes) are different between early developmental treatment (i.e., CORT and temperature).
+We now include this in the Statistical Analyses on Methods: “We modelled correct choices [correct (1) or not (0)] as the response variable, and trial, hormone (CORT versus Control), incubation temperature (Cold versus Hot), along with the three-way interaction between trial, hormone, and temperature.
+If early environments impact learning than we would predict that the rate of learning (i.e., trial slope) varies by treatment as captured by the interactions.”

 ii) Please can you mention the error structure and link function used in the statistical model?
 I assume that a binomial error structure was used (since the data are binary – each trial yields one of two outcomes - correct, incorrect choices)?

-We included this information in the Statistical Analyses on Methods: “The error structure was modeled using a Bernoulli distribution with a logit link function (family = Bernoulli(link = 'logit')).”
+Absolutely.
+We now include this information in the Statistical Analyses in the Methods: “The error structure was modelled using a Bernoulli distribution with a logit link function (family = Bernoulli(link = 'logit')).”

 ii) In the text of the results, the first time a contrast between slopes is shown within parentheses, it would be helpful to the reader to state that these are slope contrasts.